Malay race: Indonesia

 Ethnic Malay among other ethnic groups in Indonesia.
 Ethnic Malay is one of the most widely distributed ethnicities in Indonesia.
 The Malay realm is described in green and other related sub-ethnicities are rendered in darker or lighter green.
 Malay ethnic groups are depicted as inhabiting the eastern coast of Sumatra and coastal Kalimantan.

 In Indonesia, the term "Malay" (Melayu) is more associated with ethnic Malay than 'Malay race'.
-Historically the term 'Malay race' was first coined by foreign scientists in colonial times.
+Historically the term 'Malay race' was coined by foreign scientists in colonial times.
 However during the Dutch East Indies era, all natives were grouped under the category inlanders or pribumi to describe native Indonesians in contrast to Eurasian Indo people and Asian immigrants (Chinese, Arab and Indian origin).
 Native Indonesian were diverse and included ethnicities that have their own culture, identity, traditions and languages that are very different from coastal Malay people.
 Thus, making Malay just as one of myriad Indonesian ethnicities, sharing common status with Javanese (including their sub-ethnic such as Osing and Tenggerese), Sundanese, Minangkabau, Batak tribes, Bugis, Dayak peoples, Acehnese, Balinese, Torajan, Moluccans and Papuans.
 Hence Indonesian nationalism and identity that manifested afterward was a civic nationalism rather than ethnic nationalism based on Malay race.
 This was expressed by Youth Pledge during 2nd Youth Congress in 1928 with the proclamation of a united motherland of Indonesia, united Indonesia nation or bangsa Indonesia rather than ethnic identities, and advocated the use of local Malay language dialect as Indonesian language.

 The concept of the Malay race as in Malaysia and to some degree, the Philippines, also influenced and might be shared by some Indonesians in the spirit of inclusivity and solidarity, commonly coined as puak Melayu or rumpun Melayu.
 However, the idea and the degree of 'Malayness' also varies in Indonesia, from covering the vast area of Austronesian people to confining it only within the Jambi area where the name 'Malayu' was first recorded.
 Today, the common identity that binds Malay people together is their language (with variants of Indonesian language dialects that exist among them), their culture norms, and for some Islam.